CICS110/CICS110.github.io/main/lectures/14_make_modules_mutation/Jared/index.md

 that may not make enough sense yet though.

 When first playing with a new function, I find it really helpful to see some examples.
-There a number of websites I see coming up in searches that generally have examples or example-oriented explanations:
+There are a number of websites I see coming up in searches that generally have examples or example-oriented explanations:
 * geeksforgeeks.org
 * w3schools.com